 Care and support

-- What support services are available to help me live well with the disease, for as long as possible?
+- What support services and resources are available to help me live well with the disease, for as long as possible?

 Next: Sharing Your Diagnosis